What is a Carleton Course Taught Abroad?

 These courses are open to BGInS students who have third year standing at the time of the course, though some options may have some additional course prerequisites.

-The four Summer 2019 Carleton Courses Taught Abroad are as follows:
+Summer 2023 Carleton Courses Taught Abroad

 Students doing a Carleton course taught abroad must complete the Carleton travel registry and the applicable forms and documents for Carleton courses taught abroad.